Continuing Judicial Skills in Domestic Violence Cases Program

 - Set bail, establish conditions of release, and structure sentences that reduce risk, promote victim safety and autonomy, and minimize economic deprivation, while accounting for collateral consequences in domestic violence cases;

-- Conduct ongoing, relevant case evaluation, including dangerousness assessment, throughout a criminal case;
+- Conduct ongoing, relevant case evaluation, including dangerousness assessments, throughout a criminal case;

 - Rule correctly on pretrial motions to exclude evidence after Crawford and its progeny;